 You are required to be vetted as part of the recruitment process.

-If the PSNI cannot carry out the necessary checks your application will not be processed further.
+If the Police Service of Northern Ireland cannot carry out the necessary checks your vetting application may not be processed further.

-Detailed information regarding Vetting (including examples of the certain types of offences that mean you will not be considered for appointment e.g. motoring offences, drugs offences, cautions, and financial) can be found in the Guidance for Applicants (1MB).
+Detailed information regarding Vetting (including examples of the certain types of offences that mean you will not be considered for appointment) can be found in the Guidance for Applicants.

 For FAQs regarding vetting, click here.